MeteorElf/FundusExpert/README.md

 ## Acknowledgements

 Our model is based on [OpenGVLab/InternVL](https://github.com/OpenGVLab/InternVL).
 Our evaluation code is based on [open-compass/VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+Our segmentation model and code come from [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 We would like to thank their excellent work and open source contributions.